Our Lady of Mercy College, Parramatta: History

 The college was founded by a group of Mercy sisters from Callan, County Kilkenny, Ireland.
-The Sisters of Mercy were invited to come run a Catholic school in Parramatta.
-Mother Mary Clare Dunphy led the sea voyage from Ireland to Australia in 1889.
-They opened the school on its present site in January 1889, with seven high school students and Mother M. Alacoque Kavanagh as the founding Principal.
-Previous to this, the school had been ministered by the Sisters of Mercy from North Sydney and was known as 'St Mary's High School'.
+The Sisters of Mercy were invited to establish a Catholic school in Parramatta.
+Mother Mary Clare Dunphy led the sea voyage from Ireland to Australia in 1888.
+They opened the school on its present site in January 1889, with seven students and Mother M. Alacoque Kavanagh as the founding Principal.
 The school had both a co-educational primary school and a girls' high school.
 Subjects taught included English, Latin, modern languages, mathematics, singing, elocution, physical culture, freehand and geometrical drawing, painting, music, needlework, and woodcarving.

 Within the first two years the school was extended along Villiers Street, and three students sat for and passed the Civil Service Entrance Examination.
 A student of the college was awarded the Trinity College Colony Medal for piano in 1894.

 In 1892, the college accepted its first boarder and by 1899, a new wing was built along Villiers Street to accommodate the increasing number of classes and boarders.
 In 1911, there were 101 pupils enrolled at the college, but by the mid-1920s, this had almost trebled.

 OLMC was one of the first schools in New South Wales to be registered for the Tate Langdon Act in 1913, which introduced the more competitive exam orientated approach to education of the Intermediate and Leaving Certificate years.
 The first group of students sat for the Leaving Certificate in 1914.